 If you are ready to create an objective, but want it to be visible to only a select few people or maybe only you and your manager, you can create a "private" objective.
 Examples of when you might want an objective to be visible to only specific people is if the objective is a self-development objective or a personal objective.
 There are definitely advantages to creating public objectives, but we do understand that visibility is not a one size fits all thing.
 A few things to remember when creating an objective, specifically a private one.

-- When it comes to Learning Objectives, specific and challenging goals have a negative effect on performance.
-Instead, we recommend employees set short-term and general “do your best” goals for Learning Objectives.
+- When it comes to learning objectives, specific and challenging goals have a negative effect on performance.
+Instead, we recommend people set short-term and general “do your best” goals for learning objectives.

 - To foster intrinsic motivation in all employees, there should be a convergence of desires where business and personal needs align.

 If you aren't able to create a private objective, please contact one of your account administrators, who may need to adjust the settings.

 For steps on how to bulk import objectives, see this article.

 1. Click on Objectives in 15Five's main, left-hand navigation.

 2. You will land on the 'All objectives' page.